 The Almond Tree is a little out of the centre of Brighton but a very worthwhile spot to visit if you are in the area.

 Offering plenty of gluten free and vegan options, you will not come away hungry, only full of delicious gluten free food!

 Brighton’s Chain Restaurants

 What I really want to know however, is what are your favourite places to enjoy gluten free food in Brighton?
-Lets keep it positive & find even more places that I might have not even mentioned!
+Did I miss anywhere off the list?
 Leave any suggestions in the comments below or on Facebook/Twitter.
-Oh, & please feel free to leave comments on the my Gluten Free Brighton YouTube Video too… Please Subscribe & Check out all my other videos too!

 Thanks for reading,